A spectacular 4-day itinerary in the sierra Gorda Queretaro

 BUCARELI MISSION

 On the second day, we drove all the way in the middle of the so-called “semi-desert” with spectacular winding roads running through the moon-like landscape.
-Our first target for the day was the Bucareli old Franciscan mission one of the 5 renowned Missions of Queretaro.
+Our first target for the day was the Bucareli old Franciscan mission, one of the 5 renowned Missions of Queretaro.

-Declared World Heritage Site by UNESCO in 2003, they represent the united efforts of the Franciscan priests and local community and the idiosyncrasy between catholicism and the indigenous religions.
+Declared a World Heritage Site by UNESCO in 2003, they represent the united efforts of the Franciscan priests and local community and the idiosyncrasy between catholicism and the indigenous religions.

 The Old Mission of Bucareli is my favorite among the 5 (I have actually seen 3 of them) because of its unusual location in the heart of a semi-desert region surrounded by soft barren hills and dry land.
 You feel like you are in an old Western movie.

-If you walk not far away from the back of the Church there is a spectacular look out where you can admire the breathtaking scenery, one of the many you will enjoy during this day, full of surprises.
+If you walk not far away from the back of the Church, there is a spectacular lookout where you can admire the breathtaking scenery, one of the many you will enjoy during this day, full of surprises.

 CUATRO PALOS LOOKOUT

 But the surprises are not over.
-As I told you this day is packed with spectacular views and breathtaking sceneries and that’s where my day ended, on the most amazing and thrilling view of Queretaro, the mirador Cuatro Palos.
+As I told you, this day is packed with spectacular views and breathtaking sceneries, and that’s where my day ended, on the most amazing and thrilling view of Queretaro, the mirador Cuatro Palos.

 Located at only 30 minutes drive from Pinal de Amoles, at the top of the Cerro de la Media Luna, Cuatro Palos lookout is undoubtedly one of the most scenic spaces in these mountains of the Queretaro Sierra Gorda.
-From there you will have a 180º view that will leave you speechless.
+From there, you will have a 180º view that will leave you speechless.

 On a clear day, you can see as far as the Pena de Bernal and the Bucareli Franciscan Mission.

-Looking at the surrounding space below the lookout you will have an example of the mixed variety of the Sierra Gorda landscape where oak forests meet the semi-desert and large cliffs rise above flat barren lands.
+Looking at the surrounding space below the lookout, you will have an example of the mixed variety of the Sierra Gorda landscape where oak forests meet the semi-desert and large cliffs rise above flat, barren lands.

 You don’t need to be so extreme to enjoy these spectacular views.
 Actually, the best way to include Cuatro Palos in your itinerary is to camp there and wake up in the morning at sunrise.

 You will normally see a cloud-bed covering the entire valley and the sun rising above.
-I have missed that but it must be spectacular.
+I have missed that, but it must be spectacular.

 The community charges a small fee to hike to the viewpoint, with proceeds going to improve the tourist infrastructure.